 Italian linen is one of the country’s finest fabrics thanks to the use of quality yarns, sustainable production, traditional craftsmanship, and design customization.
 The material is breathable and comfortable while providing a chic silhouette for the hot days and breezy nights.
 A casual linen pant is a great option for the beach, but my all-time favorite way to wear this material is going for a more tailored look with a wide leg.
 This style comes in infinite colors and works for any occasion, but I love a classic cream or beige.
 If you’re along the Amalfi Coast, be sure to check out breezy linens at La Bottega di Brunella, a family run linen shop in Positano’s town center.

 A multi-purpose carry-all with a bohemian flare, woven bags scream “I am headed to the beach but will also make it for an aperitivo” – a representation of an Italian woman’s summer attitude and the attitude I aspire to have.
 The texture, structured shapes, occasional fringe, and open weaves create a relaxed yet elevated feel.
 Big name designers have quickly caught onto this beautiful style, but I love to scope out the local market scene first – and family-owned brands.
 Based out of Florence, Robert Pancani is run by the two Pancani brothers took over the family business nearly 20 years ago and have continued specializing in the production of straw and woven bags.
-An oversized tote is a great size to transport all essentials, but this basket shape is great, too.
+An oversized tote is a great size to transport all essentials.

 See More: 10 Handbags For Summer